Mazda CX-5 SUV (2018 - ) review

 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

 There really is a lot to like about the CX-5.
 Its modern styling, its spacious and versatile interior, its slick driving manners and its excellent build quality combine to make it feel like a solid, dependable family-friendly SUV.
 We’d advise against the petrol engine as it’s quite weedy.
 We think it’s worth finding the extra cash to buy the most powerful diesel version.
 As well as giving the CX-5 the performance it deserves, this engine makes for a more relaxing drive in everyday circumstances.
+The CX-5 was named Best Car for Dog Owners in the 2019 Auto Trader New Car Awards.

 - One of the best SUVs to drive